RosiePuddles/mdbook-compress/README.md

 - `"all"` (default)\
   Use highlight.js file when given otherwise use syntect
 - `"no-node"`\
-  Always use syntect even if a highlight.js file is given
+  Always use syntect even if a highlight.js file is given.
+In this case you can give `.sublime-syntax` files in your theme folder that will be used for highlighting.
+This way you can have a faster alternative to Node whilst keeping custom highlighting
 - `"none"`\
   Don't do any highlighting